 We know how much effort goes into planning fundraising events and we can support you with any fundraising you wish to undertake and provide tips to make it a success or material about the charity, which you can have available leading up to the event and at the event itself.

 To talk more about this, contact Linda Cudmore, Fundraising and Development Manager, on 01992 58 69 69 or email

 One way students and schools support us is by taking part in the Dragons’ Apprentice Challenge, a business challenge.
 The Dragons’ Apprentice Challenge involves team of students from Hertfordshire schools and colleges being matched with a local business mentor (their dragon) and a charity or community group.
 Each team received £100 to start up their businesses and have an agreed amount of time to make their ventures a success and raise £1,000 or more.
 Any profit is then donated to their partner charity.

 - Students from Adeyfield School, Hemel Hempstead, that took part in the Connect Dacorum challenge;

-- A team of students from The John Warner School in Hoddesdon taking part in the challenge run by the Community Voluntary Services for Broxbourne and East Herts;
+- A team of students from The John Warner School in Hoddesdon, were involved in the challenge run by the Community Voluntary Services for Broxbourne and East Herts;

-- Pupils from the North Herts Education Support Centre in Hitchin, taking part in the North Herts CVS challenge; and
+- Pupils from the North Herts Education Support Centre in Hitchin, joined in the North Herts CVS challenge; and